JokinEzenarro/Jscore/README.md

 Citation
 --------
 If you use this code, must cite:
-Ezenarro, J. (2023).
+Ezenarro et al. (2023).
 A robust diagnostic for selecting latent variables in PLS regression.
 Chemometrics and Intelligent Laboratory Systems, 104883. doi.org/10.1016/j.chemolab.2023.104883

 License